-As a healthcare union, MAHCP fights for strong, fair, and enforceable collective agreements, and for prompt implementation.
+As a healthcare union, MAHCP fights for strong, fair, and enforceable collective agreements, and for prompt contract implementation.

 - In our most recent Central Table contracts (ratified March 19, 2025 by approximately 7,000 members covered by three similar Collective Agreements), we achieved a GWI of 11.25% over the four-year life of the agreement, plus a 1% market adjustment, and a $3/hour step standardization across all classifications.